fagan2888/xgrid/README.md

 ## What it is

-`psychopomp` is a MATLAB toolbox to run [xolotl](https://github.com/sg-s/xolotl) simulations in parallel, using MATLAB's [parallel computing toolbox](https://www.mathworks.com/products/parallel-computing.html).
+`psychopomp` is a MATLAB toolbox to run [xolotl](https://github.com/sg-s/xolotl) simulations in parallel, using MATLAB's [parallel computing toolbox](https://www.mathworks.com/products/parallel-computing.html), on as many computers you want. `psychopomp` handles all communication to remote nodes over SSH, and you can use it to run simulations on an arbitrary number of nodes without ever leaving the MATLAB prompt on your local machine.

-## How to use it
+## How to use it (one a single machine)

 Set up a `psychopomp` object: